What happens to us when we die? It’s an age old question none of us will know until we get there.

 Term Life Policies

 With term life insurance, the policy consists of pure death benefit coverage in return for the payment of a premium.
 These particular policies do not contain any type of cash value or investment component.
-This is why term life is considered to be the most basic form of life insurance that there is.
+This is why term life is considered to be the most basic form of life insurance there is.

 It is also typically the most affordable – especially for those who are young and in good health.
 In fact, for individuals who wish to obtain a large amount of death benefit for a low premium cost, term policies can be a very good option.

 As the name suggests, term life is sold for specific time periods, or “terms.”
-These are usually 10 years, 15 years, 20 years, or 30 years – although there are some term life plans that are sold for as short as 1 or 5 years, and for as long as 40.
+These are usually 10 years, 15 years, 20 years, or 30 years – although there are some term life plans which are sold for as short as 1 or 5 years, and for as long as 40.

-When a term policy expires – provided that the insured has held the policy throughout its entire length – and if the insured still wants coverage, he or she will need to re-qualify for another policy at their then-current age and health condition.
+When a term policy expires – provided the insured has held the policy throughout its entire length – and if the insured still wants coverage, he or she will need to re-qualify for another policy at their then-current age and health condition.
 Because they will be older – and they may also possibly have an adverse health condition – the new policy’s premium will likely be higher.
 (If the individual has been diagnosed with various health conditions, they may be deemed as uninsurable and may not be able to obtain future coverage).

 Because a term policy is considered to be “temporary” coverage, it is oftentimes thought to be a good way to cover temporary needs.
 As an example, this type of insurance may be a good way to cover the cost of a child’s future college education if a parent or grandparent were to pass away before the child turns age 18.
-Likewise, term life insurance can also be a good way to ensure that a 15 or a 30-year home mortgage will be paid off if a breadwinner passes away while there is still a balance to be paid off.
+Likewise, term life insurance can also be a good way to ensure a 15 or a 30-year home mortgage will be paid off if a breadwinner passes away while there is still a balance to be paid off.

 Term Life Insurance Quotes